preetmahak66-cell/website/README.md

 # website
-This is a college websitr
+This is a college website